OWASP/AppSec-Israel-2017/Register.md

 Details [here](WIA).

 #### [Conference Day](Agenda)
-Wednesday, October 18th: Two exciting lecture tracks from an amazing group of speakers, and additional activities such as a Capture the Flag competition.
+Wednesday, October 18th: The main event.
+Two exciting lecture tracks from an amazing group of speakers, and additional activities such as a Capture the Flag competition.
 We also host a sponsors pavilion with vendor booths to promote the latest advances in security technology relevant to application security and developers.
 Details [here](Agenda).